edgarpf/aws-csoaa/README.md

 - It is not possible to have the same login ID for multiple IAM users of the same account.

+- IAM user can be a part of maximum 10 groups.

+- One AWS account can have a maximum of 5000 IAM users.

+- The organization can create 100 groups per AWS account.

 - You can create an IAM policy with a condition which denies access when the IP address range is not from the organization.

+- One AWS account can have 250 roles.

 - Usernames can be a combination of up to 64 letters, digits, and these characters: plus (+), equal (=), comma (,), period (.), at sign (@), and hyphen (-).
 Names must be unique within an account.
 They are not distinguished by case.